 Install or update Acronis Bootable Components, Bootable Media Builder, and Agent for Linux on a Linux system with necessary closed-source kernel modules.
 Add the module names to the RHEL_PREDEF_LIST list in the /usr/lib/Acronis/mkard.sh script, execute the script as root, and build a new bootable media by using Bootable Media Builder

-You may need to update the media in the following cases:
+You may need to create or update the media in the following cases:

-- You have a newer version of Acronis Backup with significantly changed functionality
+- You have a newer version of Acronis Cyber Backup with significantly changed functionality

 - You have added new devices that use closed-source kernel modules and want the media to support these devices

-- Install or update the following Acronis components on the Linux machine for which Acronis Support has built the bootable media:
+- Install or update the following Acronis components on the Linux machine for which you need the bootable media:

 - Bootable Components and Media Builder (AcronisBootableComponentsMediaBuilderLinux)